 Encoded DNA produced by our algorithm is expected to resemble random sequence in many respects.
 It is possible that large stretches of such sequence would coincidentally contain start and stop codons forming open reading frames.
-We analyzed the occurrence of such random ORFs, and a visualization is presented in Figure 9.
+Our scheme anticipates that the information-bearing DNA would ultimately be stored in living cells, thus it is of interest whether and to what extent open reading frames (ORFs) appear in the encoded sequence.
+We analyzed the occurrence of such random ORFs, and a visualization is presented in Fig. 9.

 The distribution of ORF lengths follows a pattern that would be expected a priori from random sequence.
 The shortest ORFs are most frequent (our ORF detection software looks for ORFs containing at least one codon besides start and stop).
-ORFs longer than about 30 residues or 100 bp are very rare, and none are longer than 82 residues.
+ORFs longer than about 30 residues or 100 bp are very rare, and none are longer than 83 residues.
 The start and stop codons are evenly distributed throughout the sequence, but slightly under represented near the ends of the DNA - possibly owing to the composition skew introduced by the characteristic head and tail regions resulting from our encoding approach.
 There does not appear to be any particular bias towards a single reading frame, nor towards a particular direction.